What is Italy famous for?

 Now that you’ve had a brush-up on what Italy is known for, are you aching for more?
 Only an Italian getaway can satisfy your wanderlust.
 Brb, planning that trip now — ciao bella!

-Before you go, jump into our Explore the World series and read about France, Spain and other countries!
-Also, check out these quotes about Italy and get some ideas on some Italian souvenirs to take home with you.
+Before you go, jump into our Explore the World series and read about France, Spain, and other countries!
+Also, check out these quotes about Italy, read about iconic Italian landmarks, and get some ideas on some Italian souvenirs to take home with you.